 Blake Lively opened up about shooting what might be the most terrifying movie of the summer.

-In The Shallows, Lively plays a surfer who gets attacked by a shark in a remote location and has to fight to survive.
+, Lively plays a surfer who gets attacked by a shark in a remote location and has to fight to survive.

 The 28-year-old actress shot most of the film without the help of a stunt double, but what's more impressive is that she shot at least part of the movie while pregnant with her and husband Ryan Reynold's second child!